Marisa Abela and Lennie James win Baftas as Post Office drama picks up two awards

 The show had already seen ITV win a special award for making the programme, and its managing director Kevin Lygo called for compensation for those wrongfully convicted, telling the Government to “hurry up and pay these people”.

-He also urged all TV corporations to continue making series that hold “power to account”.
+He also urged all TV corporations to continue making series that hold “power to account”, as the ceremony also saw the BBC win the news coverage prize for BBC Breakfast: The Post Office Special.

-On stage at London’s Royal Festival Hall, The Walking Dead actor admitted he had not “prepared anything”, explaining he “didn’t think this was coming my way”.
+On stage at the London event, The Walking Dead actor admitted he had not “prepared anything”, explaining he “didn’t think this was coming my way”.

-The BBC series, based on Evaristo’s novel of the same name about a man who contemplates leaving his wife for his male lover, also won an best supporting actor gong for Ariyon Bakare.
+The BBC series, based on Evaristo’s novel of the same name about a man who contemplates leaving his wife for his male lover, also won a best supporting actor gong for Ariyon Bakare.

-James beat Toby Jones, who was nominated for his role playing Sir Alan Bates, a former subpostmaster and lead campaigner, as well as Baby Reindeer creator Richard Gadd, David Tennant for hit Disney+ series Rivals, and Martin Freedman for police crime drama The Responder, and Gary Oldman for spy series Slow Horses.
+James beat Toby Jones, who was nominated for his role playing Sir Alan Bates, the subpostmasters lead campaigner, as well as Baby Reindeer creator Richard Gadd and a handful of other actors.

+Monica Dolan, who was nominated for her roles in Sherwood and Mr Bates, where she played former subpostmistress Jo Hamilton, also missed out on acting prizes.

-She also said she booked the BBC series, about a group of young finance graduates, in her first year of drama school and said the role of Yasmin “changed my life” as she has gone on to play the late singer Amy Winehouse in the film Back To Black.
+She also said she booked the BBC series, about a group of young finance graduates, in her final year of drama school and added that the role of Yasmin “changed my life”.

 Over in the comedy section, the performance categories went to ex-EastEnders star Danny Dyer for Sky’s sitcom Mr BigStuff, and Welsh actress Ruth Jones for her role playing Vanessa Shanessa “Nessa” Jenkins in the Gavin And Stacey finale.